DHIS2 UI Library

 Live demos documentation

-To learn more about the DHIS2 UI library and see a list of demos, make sure to check out the live demos documentation that uses Storybook to showcase all available components.
+To learn more about the DHIS2 UI library and see a list of demos, make sure to check out the component documentation that uses Storybook to showcase all available components.
 Here, you will find a description for each component and you will be able to interact with its props.
 You can also find code snippets for each demo to easily copy and paste them into your project.

 Installation

-To get started using the DHIS2 UI library, navigate to your project and add @dhis2/ui as a dependency:
+To get started using the DHIS2 UI library, navigate to your project and add @dhis2/ui

 yarn add @dhis2/ui